ttdat89/GestureAndShape/README.md

 # GestureAndShape

+This is what I have done within 8 hours

 1. [x] User should be able to spawn an infinite number of squares or circles filled with random colours or images
 2. [x] Application consists of one single screen
 3. [x] Create squares or circles which randomly fill with random colours or images when the user taps on the main background